 #2: Book Boxes

 I know it might seem hard to believe but people still own books!
-Books are easy to pack and it can be tempting to pile them high in large boxes, but creating such heavy items for movers will cause them to fatigue quicker and complete the job more slowly.
+Books are easy to pack, and it can be tempting to pile them high in large boxes, but creating such heavy items for movers will cause them to tire quicker and complete the job slower.
 Book boxes are also more difficult to stack on top of other items.
 Generally, heavy items should be placed in smaller boxes.

 #1: Taking Proper Care of Irreplaceable Items